Tinnitus: Symptoms, Causes and Natural Support Strategies

 An Anti-Inflammatory Nutrition Plan:

 Begin eating an anti-inflammatory diet that consists of phytonutrient dense fruits & vegetables, healthy fat sources, and grass-fed/free-range animal products.
 Keep sugar & grains to a minimum.
-Use coconut, olive oil, grass-fed meat, free range eggs, avocados, nuts/seeds, and non-starchy vegetables as primary fuels throughout the day.
+Focus on getting in a lot of healthy fat sources such as coconut oil, olive oil, grass-fed meat, free range eggs, avocados, nuts/seeds, and non-starchy vegetables as primary fuels throughout the day.

 Load up on anti-inflammatory herbs such as turmeric, ginger, dandelion, oregano, garlic, & green tea.
-The primary fruits that should be used are low-sugar, anti-oxidant rich sources such as berries, lemons/ limes, & grapefruits.
+The primary fruits that should be used are low-sugar, anti-oxidant rich ones such as lemons, limes, berries and grapefruits.

 High Quality Essential Fats: